 - Withdraw from their friends and family

 - Stop going to work or attending classes

 - Feel depleted of energy

-- Feel numb and emotionally withdrawn
+- Feel numb or emotionally exhausted

 - Have aches or pains that aren’t explained by another issue